• Skip to primary navigation

 Design so You Don’t Have to Use Charcoal

-My husband has designed (love my studly engineer) a hip level, cement trough where we’ll keep a fire going at one end.
+My husband has designed a hip-level, cement trough where we’ll keep a fire going at one end.
 In the middle, we’ll move active coals into a pile.
 At the end, we’ll have various items cooking, adding coals as we need them.
-Even with this design, we’ll still need to move quickly to get the coals distributed and cooking at an even temperature.

 Most people do their campfire cooking with charcoal briquettes.
 That’s a great way to keep the temperature regulated but they only sell them to people with money, sadly.
 Besides, if we hit a time where they aren’t available to buy, I don’t want my cool campfire cooking skill to fall apart.